-The project is located within the previous Rancho San Jacinto Nuevo y Portrero land grant.
-The rancho was granted to Miguel Pedrorena by Mexican Governor Pío Pico in 1846 (Hoffman 1862).
-After Pedrorena's death in 1850, the land grant passes to his heirs under the guardianship of T.W.
+The project is located within the former Rancho San Jacinto Nuevo y Portrero land grant, which was granted to Miguel Pedrorena by Mexican Governor Pío Pico in 1846 (Hoffman 1862).
+After Pedrorena's death in 1850, the land grant passed to his heirs under the guardianship of T.W.
 Sutherland (Gunther 1984).

-In 1881, the California Southern Railroad laid the tracks for the transcontinental route of the Santa Fe Railway through the plains, west of the project.
-At this time, the area where the railroad was placed was referred to as the San Jacinto Plains.
-Surveying and construction of the railroad route was led by Patrick Thomas Perris, for whom the city of Perris was named.
-The railroad was completed in 1882, which allowed hundreds of settlers to enter the area for homesteading, most of them settling in Pinacate to the south (City of Perris 2013).

-While still part of San Diego County, Rancho San Jacinto Nuevo y Portrero was patented to T.W.
-Sutherland, guardian of Miguel Pedrorena's children, in 1883 (Robinson 1997).
-In 1885, the citizens of Pinacate gathered together to create a more conveniently located station along the railroad route, and in 1886, after much hard work, the town site of Perris was established (City of Perris 2013).
-In 1911, Perris became an incorporated city, relying heavily upon dry grain farming and citrus groves (City of Perris 2013).
+In 1881, the California Southern Railroad laid the tracks for the transcontinental route of the Santa Fe Railway through what was referred to at that time as the San Jacinto Plains.
+Surveying and construction of the railroad route was led by Frederick Thomas Perris, for whom the city of Perris was named.
+The railroad was completed in 1882, which allowed hundreds of settlers to enter the area for homesteading, most of them settling in Pinacate to the south (City of Perris n.d.).
+While still part of San Diego County, Rancho San Jacinto Nuevo y Portrero was patented to Sutherland in 1883 (Robinson 1997).
+In 1885, the citizens of Pinacate created a more conveniently located station along the railroad route, and in 1886, the town site of Perris was established (City of Perris n.d.).